Nealjain/Beyoundhunger/README.md

 - **Real-time Status Updates**: Track donations from submission to delivery
 - **Admin Dashboard**: Comprehensive admin interface for managing donations and volunteers
 - **Responsive Design**: Mobile-friendly interface accessible on any device
+- **Automated Deployment**: Changes are automatically deployed to PythonAnywhere

 ## Technology Stack